Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 The deployment and development of a T-Engine transformer is simpler than before.
-* Transformers no longer needs to be applied as AMPs on top of an ACS repository.
+* Transformers no longer needs to be applied as AMPs/JARs on top of an ACS repository.
 * New versions may be deployed separately without restarting the repository.
 * As a standalone Spring Boot application develop and test cycles are reduced.